lopezdsr/sql-query/sqlref/sql_functions.md

 ## kurtosis
 {: #kurtosis}

-kurtosis(expr) - Returns the kurtosis value calculated from values of a group.
+kurtosis(expr) - Returns the kurtosis value that is calculated from values of a group.

 ## lag